 1% Native American

-3 2018 exceeded a typical year due to rail tie and petroleum contaminated soil disposal.
-We also moved to a new waste tonnage calculation system and will continue refining our approach in coming reports.
+5 2018 exceeded a typical year due to rail tie and petroleum-contaminated soil disposal.
+We also moved to a new waste tonnage calculation process.

-Union Pacific’s sustainability approach requires engaging with our four key stakeholder groups to understand their evolving needs, ultimately creating competitive advantages for customers, job stability for employees, strong returns for our shareholders and economic strength in our communities.
+Union Pacific’s ESG approach requires engaging with our four key stakeholder groups to understand their evolving needs.
+Ultimately, we want to create competitive advantages for customers, job stability for employees, strong returns for shareholders and economic strength in communities.

 Union Pacific employees work 24/7 across our 23-state service area.
-We engage employees through the following channels:
+We support and engage employees through the following channels:

 - Communication from our CEO in many forms, such as online and in-person town halls with question-and-answer sessions; CEO videos covering key issues, including safety, Unified Plan 2020 and employee engagement; and a CEO blog highlighting observations from field visits and topics impacting the company.